EU exit business advice

 Traders will be able to apply for a grant of up to £2,000 to pay for practical support for importing and exporting.

-The fund will help businesses to prepare for the implementation of import controls which come into force from April and July 2021.
+The fund will help businesses to prepare for the implementation of import controls which come into force.

 Further information sources